 In Bristol, we're lucky enough to have more vegan restaurants than you can shake a (celery) stick at.
 Here are our favourites to help you cut back on the meat and dairy.

-Part of the St Monica's Trust, John Will's Trust Care Home warmed our hearts when we heard about their award-winning community fridge initiative.
-In the John Will's Trust Care Home, staff arranged for any spare cooked food leftover after lunch to be boxed up into containers and put into a small community fridge.
+Part of the St Monica's Trust, John Will's Trust warmed our hearts when we heard about their award-winning community fridge initiative.
+In the St Monica Trust's care home, staff arranged for any spare cooked food leftover after lunch to be boxed up into containers and put into a small community fridge.
 Staff at the care home then buy the food by making a donation into an honest box – the proceeds of which are used to buy food for the North Bristol Foodbank.
 Having won the Food Redistribution Award at the 2018 Waste2Zero Awards, the small team have got big plans to roll the project out at other sites – we think it's an inspiring idea and would love to see the initiative replicated around the city!

 Suncraft have only recently burst into bright, colourful life on Gloucester Road, but they're already making a big splash with their eco-friendly approach to serving food.
 Apart from the fact they're a fully plant-based restaurant (with Veganism regarded by many as the single most effective way for individuals to limit their negative impact on the world), Suncraft have got myriad other strings to their sustainable bow.
 From cutting down food miles by growing their own greenery for dishes using hydroponics, to writing menus on wipeable boards rather than printing them on paper, to taking donations at the table for WaterAid – the Galli's new restaurant have got a lot to offer the sustainability-conscious eater.